cytomining/CytoTable/docs/source/contributing.md

 ### Linting

-Work added to this repo is automatically checked using [pre-commit](https://pre-commit.com/) (managed independent of this project's poetry environment) via [Github Actions](https://docs.github.com/en/actions).
+Work added to this repo is automatically checked using [pre-commit](https://pre-commit.com/) via [GitHub Actions](https://docs.github.com/en/actions).
 Pre-commit can work alongside your local [git with hooks](https://pre-commit.com/index.html#3-install-the-git-hook-scripts) After [installing pre-commit](https://pre-commit.com/#installation) within your development environment, the following command also can perform the same checks: